-Children’s dentistry A child's first contact with dentistry should be as early as possible to ensure that the child gets used to the environment and is not afraid of dentists.
-Deciduous teeth also need check-ups and treatment, because the overall health of deciduous...
+A child's first contact with dentistry should be as early as possible to ensure that the child gets used to the environment and is not afraid of dentists.
+Deciduous teeth also need check-ups and treatment, because the overall health of deciduous teeth has a...

-Dentures The types of dentures may be divided into two larger groups: fixed and removable dentures.
+The types of dentures may be divided into two larger groups: fixed and removable dentures.
 Additionally it is possible to make combined dentures where only part of the denture is removable.
 Removable partial dentures can be taken out of the mouth.
-This type...
+This type of denture...

-General dentistry Dentistry - dental treatment with different fillings (amalgam, composite and glass ionomer fillings) as well as root canal therapy.
-The most durable fillings are made from cast gold or ceramic materials (porcelain) and are produced in a dental...
+Dentistry - dental treatment with different fillings (amalgam, composite and glass ionomer fillings) as well as root canal therapy.
+The most durable fillings are made from cast gold or ceramic materials (porcelain) and are produced in a dental laboratory.
+Gold is the...

 Here we have collected the most common and frequently asked questions and answers